tarmiste/cruxppc-ng-3.5/README.md

 As time passes, the rough edges will be smoothed out but as of right now, there may be issues that the user will have to work through.

+### Project goals:

+   Create a port of CRUX to the Apple PowerPC 32 bit machines.

+   Provide the same functionality for PowerPC as is provide by mainline Crux for x86 machines.
+This will be done in stages.
+Initial focus is on providing a very solid set of core packages.
+Then move on to a set of prebuilt packages from opt and xorg that are equivalent to what is on the Crux install ISO.
+Later stages will work on creating a CRUX PPC installation CD and validation of additional packages from opt, xorg and contrib.

+   Crux PPC should be generally be the same as Crux mainline as much as possible.
+Changes will be required for the PowerPC but
+differences between Crux PPC and Crux mainline will be minimal.

 ### Contents: